dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```
 Rules of changing serialized classes:
-* if you don't set serial version and  doing something innocuous (like adding new field) when deserialized you will get error, cause once you change your class, jvm will regenerate serial number
+* if you don't set serial version and doing something innocuous (like adding new field) during deserialization you will get error, cause once you change your class, jvm will regenerate new serial number
 * if you add new field and initialize them, since deserialization not running constructor and initialization it would be reconstructed to default value (0 for primitive, false for boolean, null for reference)
 * if some fields are removed from new class version, they just ignored during deserialization.
+* no constructor, instance initializer called - make sense, because they can tamper the instance and the goal of deserialization is to reconstruct the object as it was
+* if class is not serializable (doesn't implement `Serializable` interface) - if you try to serialize it, you get `NotSerializableException`
+* if serializable class has parent which is not serializable, then you can serialize it, but if you try to deserialize - parent no-arg constructor would be called.
+If parent doesn't have such constructor - `InvalidClassException`
 Don't confuse:
 * java serialization - native serialization out-of-the-box designed by java (all you need is to implement `Serializable`).
 Convert object into binary representation.
 * SBE (simple binary encoding) - low-latency high-speed custom serialization library.
 Also stores objects in binary format.
-There are other options available (XML/JSON - text based, Protobuffer/Thrift/Avro - binary), yet SBE is faster low-latency apps.
-It's specifically designed for financial streamig data, where most fields are either int/log or enums, and it's best for this purpose where all fields have fixed size.
+There are other options available (XML/JSON - text based, `Protobuffer/Thrift/Avro` - binary), yet SBE is faster low-latency apps.
+It's specifically designed for financial streaming data, where most fields are either int/log or enums, and it's best for this purpose where all fields have fixed size.
 We can store Strings, but they stored in the end of the message (and if your message contains mostly strings of variables sizes, then SBE doesn't give you much speed improvements)
 SBE design:
 * xml schema - set layout & data type of message (which fields would be used)
-* compiler take the schema and generate optimized java file with java code, you use SBEtool to generate encoder/decoder java classes, that would convert binary back and forth
+* compiler take the schema and generate optimized java file with java code, you use `SBEtool` to generate encoder/decoder java classes, that would convert binary back and forth
 * message - generated on runtime based on java file
 * no garbage - sbe use direct buffer, so no GC happening during message creation
 * use array as underlying storage, so cpu cache prefetching can expedite the process
-SBE better then java serialization:
+SBE better than java serialization:
-* no extra work to serialize parent classes, pay attention to transient, class initializers and so on
-Here we just have simple set of fields as message, and all fields need to be serialized
+* no extra work to serialize parent classes, pay attention to transient, class initializers and so on - we just have simple set of fields as message, and all fields need to be serialized
-* When deserizlise, we create many objects, then GC may start to clean
-Here we use non-heap memory, so no GC pause
+* During deserialization, we create many objects, then GC may start to clean - we use non-heap memory, so no GC pause
-* Here we use best java practices like prefetching so it expedite overall serialize/deserialize process
+* Here we use the best java practices like prefetching so it expedite overall serialize/deserialize process

 ###### XML serialization
 JAXB - java architecture xml binding - ability to dump object into xml and construct object from xml first add following into your pom.xml